Chemical Dependency Counselor

-|Degree Field||Varies; counseling education required for certification**|
+|Degree Field||Behavioral science, social work or related; counseling education required for certification|

-|Licensure and/or Certification||Licensure is required, eligibility requirements vary by state*; specialty certification is available**|
+|Licensure and/or Certification||Licensure is required, eligibility requirements vary by state; specialty and national certification is available|

 |Experience||2,000 to 3,000 hours of supervised clinical experience for licensure; counseling experience and post-master's supervision required for certification|